20 Thanksgiving Sides You Can Cook in the Microwave

 Get the recipe from Blender Happy.

-Slather crostini with ready-almost-instantly ricotta to make one of our go-to microwave recipes.
+Slather crostini with ready-almost-instantly ricotta to make one of our go-to microwave side dish recipes.
 Whole milk, lemon juice, and salt transform into spreadable cheese after about five minutes in the microwave and one hour of straining.
 Top the ricotta toasts with tomato bruschetta and fresh basil or pomegranate arils and mint for a showy holiday side dish.

 Get the recipe from Eat Live Learn.